sarrooo/Area/CONTRIBUTING.md

     and we shall discuss the design and implementation.
 Once we agree that the plan looks good, go ahead and implement it.
 2. You want to implement a feature or bug-fix for an outstanding issue.
-    - Search for your issue in the [R-Type issue list](https://github.com/EpitechPromo2025/B-DEV-500-LYN-5-1-area-maxime.premont/issues).
+    - Search for your issue in the [AREA issue list](https://github.com/EpitechPromo2025/B-DEV-500-LYN-5-1-area-maxime.premont/issues).
     - Pick an issue and comment that you'd like to work on the feature or bug-fix.
     - If you need more context on a particular issue, please ask and we shall provide.